welcome to fromsteph

 Steph is thrilled to announce that she and fellow creative Rose Cervantes have been awarded a $10,000 Pinellas Recovers grant for their project Collect Your Thoughts.

-Steph and Rose have built 100 art boxes full of collage supplies, written an art journaling guidebook, and are hosting six public events where adults residing in South St. Pete can join them on the journey to improved mental health through the practice of art journaling.
+Steph and Rose built 100 art boxes full of collage supplies, co-authored an art journaling guidebook, and hosted six public events where adults residing in South St. Pete joined them on the journey to improved mental health through the practice of art journaling.

 Collect Your Thoughts is produced with the support of the National Endowment for the Arts, Creative Pinellas,